Aurora over mountains — Kling 2.6

-AI video tool · free to start
+AI video tool · generate on this page

 Short answer: Bing has an AI *image* creator, but no public text-to-video generator.
 If you landed here wanting to turn text or images into video, here's the tool that actually does it.